2026 NFL Mock Drafts

 |

-Buffalo lost David Edwards (no relation) in free agency and now replace him with one of the best pass-blocking offensive guards.
-Chase Bisontis had a strong performance at the NFL combine and is now tasked with protecting Josh Allen. |
+Buffalo lost David Edwards (no relation) in free agency and now replaces him with one of the best pass-blocking offensive guards available in the draft.
+Chase Bisontis had a strong performance at the NFL combine. |

 ||||||